pCloudServices/Reports/README.md

    - Specifies the type of report to generate.
 Default value: `CapacityReport`
    - Valid values: `CapacityReport`, `DetailedReport`
    - Example: `-ReportType DetailedReport`

+7. `-Credentials` (Optional):
+   - Specifies the credential to use for authenticating with Privilege Cloud.
+If not specified, the script will prompt for credentials.

 **Examples:**